mycoria/web/docs/configure.md

   listen:
   - tcp:47369

   # Enable the router to choose automatically to which other
   # routers it connects.
 Routers will optimize their connections
   # based on measurements and estimated location.
   autoConnect: true

+	# Specify the minimum amount of connections that the router
+	# should automatically connect to in order to improve network flow.
+	# Enables autoConnect if defined.
+	# Minimum is 1, Defaults to 2.
+	minAutoConnect: 5

   # If no other routers with public IANA IPs are known,
   # connect to one of these to bootstrap.